 During the preparation of the current LDP, this site was promoted as an allocation for housing.
 The Council did not allocate the site.
-An objection to the non-allocation was considered by the Scottish Government when the LDP was examined.
+An objection to the non-allocation was considered by the Scottish Government when the LDP was subject to the Examination.
 The Scottish Government's Reporter concluded that the site should not be allocated for development.
-The Reporter came to this conclusion on the grounds of landscape and visual impact and the housing land supply.
+The Reporter came to this conclusion on the grounds of landscape and visual impact, and the housing land supply.